JamieDawson/Bixby-clickable-components-fixes/image/README.md

 # Image Component

 The image is clickable but goes nowhere when clicked.
+To solve this, just add `lightbox-enabled(false)` to your image.

 ![image_wrong](https://user-images.githubusercontent.com/16840579/70947998-59b73a80-200f-11ea-8df2-ae8fb34af3ab.png)

 ##### Example of incorrect code: